 - Any company or business organisation that is registered in Singapore is entitled to join the British Chamber of Commerce, Singapore.

-- Companies registered outside of Singapore should join as an ‘Overseas Member’.
+- Companies or business organisations registered outside of Singapore should join as an ‘Overseas Member’.

 MEMBER CODE OF CONDUCT

 The Chamber aims to provide a safe and professional environment for members and non-members to enjoy.

 We do not tolerate discrimination, disrespectful or threatening behaviour of any type between or towards any individual or organisation engaged with the Chamber.

 Should any individual or company feel that they have experienced adverse behaviour towards them, they are requested to contact a senior member of staff at the Chamber.